hzi-bifo/SDplots/Software/README.md

 - - -
 ## SD Plots on Linux
-### I | Requirements
+### 1) Requirements

 The software image runs on Docker.
 Docker is an open platform for developers and sysadmins to build, ship, and run distributed applications.
-It's available for a number of Linux distributions like Ubuntu, Debian or Fedora.
+It is available for a number of Linux distributions like Ubuntu, Debian or Fedora.

 1. **Install Docker**, if it is not already installed on your machine.
 Docker is available under [DockerStore (Community Edition)](https://store.docker.com/search?type=edition&offering=community "Docker Store") (the free community edition is sufficient).
 Please follow the instructions on the respective download page.

-2. To **check if Docker is running properly**, open the terminal and type:

-       $docker version
-       $docker run hello-world
-> If you are running into an error like `Got permission denied while trying to connect to the Docker daemon socket`, try to run

-	$sudo docker version
-	$sudo docker run hello-world

-### II | Input Data
+### 2) Input Data
-1. **Create a folder and name it *sdplots*,** or, if you've run the pipeline before, you can re-use the old sdplots-folder.
+1. **Create a folder called *sdplots*,** or, if you've run the pipeline before, you can re-use the old sdplots-folder.
 It does not matter where this folder is located on your machine, but it must be named *sdplots*.
+The docker image will mount this folder to access the data that is located in there.
 2. **Copy the file containing all sequences you want to analyze into the *sdplots* folder.** It must be named *[PREFIX]_cds.fa* where [PREFIX] can be any character sequence.
 If you want to provide the amino acid sequences along with the nucleotide sequences, also create a second file called *[PREFIX]_aa.fa* and place it in the *sdplots*-folder as well.
 The prefix must be the same!
-> Please note that sequences without a full date (formatted as either yyyy-mm-dd or yyyy/mm/dd) will be ignored.
+> Please note that sequences without a full date (formatted as either yyyy-mm-dd or yyyy/mm/dd) will be ignored by the pipeline.
 > Identifiers in the cds file must match the identifiers for the respective aa-sequence in the aa file.
-> For a reference file of how [PREFIX]_cds.fa should look like, please refer to [this file](https://github.com/hzi-bifo/SDplots/blob/master/Docker/data_cds.fa "HA_cds.fa").
+> For a reference file of how [PREFIX]_cds.fa should look like, please refer to [this file](https://github.com/hzi-bifo/SDplots/blob/master/Software/Testdata/HA_cds.fa "HA_cds.fa").

-### III | Running the Pipeline
+### 3) Running the Pipeline
-1. To run the SD plot pipeline, open your terminal and insert :
+1. To run the SD plot pipeline, open your terminal and insert:

 	$docker run -v [Complete/path/to/your/local/folder/]sdplots:/app/sdplots tklingenbifolab/sdplots:beta -i [PREFIX] -o [OUTPUT NAME] -r [ROOT SEQUENCE] [OTHER OPTIONS (see CMD Config below)]

 > Again, if you are running into an error like `Got permission denied while trying to connect to the Docker daemon socket`, try to run `$sudo docker run ...`

->**Example**
-Say your input data is located in *johndoe/Documents/sdplots/HA_cds.fa* and the root sequence of your data is supposed to be *A/California/05/2009* (please refer to the CMD Config part below to see more about cmd-line options).
-You want to set the output name to *test* and you want sampling to be enabled at 50 samples per season.
-You would then run

-	$sudo docker run -v johndoe/Documents/sdplots:/app/sdplots tklingenbifolab/sdplots:beta -i HA -o test -r "A/California/05/2009" -g true -s 50

 >**CMD Config**
 > To customize your pipeline-deployment, you can append the following to the run-command: